Toddler color pick makes a fun fine motor activity.

-Setting up this toddler activity was simple!
+Setting up toddler color pick is simple!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Along with a recycled box, we also used:
+Along with a recycled box, we also used

 If they grow tired of the box, put the colored craft sticks in a jar.
 Now watch them fill and dump. – Another important developmental skill.